 Location: Route 32, Davis

 This picturesque destination is located just west of Canaan Valley National Wildlife Refuge.
-Well-known for its cascading waterfall, the park is a regular spot for woodcock, vireos, thrushes, and northern warblers.
-The area’s many hiking trails provide visitors to roam the area and get a closer view of the
+Well-known for its cascading waterfall, the Blackwater Falls State Park is a regular spot for woodcock, vireos, thrushes, and northern warblers.
+The area’s many hiking trails provide visitors to roam the area and get a closer view of the wildlife.

 Cranberry Glades Botanical Area